Gordon Dunne

-Gordon Dunne MBE (4 April 1959 – 20 June 2021) was a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
+Gordon Dunne MBE (4 April 1959 – 20 June 2021) was a Democratic Unionist Party (DUP) politician who was a Member of the Northern Ireland Assembly (MLA) for North Down from 2011 until June 2021.

-Dunne was a member of the Northern Ireland Assembly (MLA) from 2011 to 2021, representing North Down.
+Biography

 Born in Enniskillen, County Fermanagh, Dunne was first elected to North Down Borough Council in the 1981 local elections representing the Holywood area.
 He was re-elected in 1985 and 1989.
 He lost his seat in the 1993 local elections but regained it in 1997 and sat on the council since then.
-He resigned from the assembly effective 9 June 2021 due to health reasons, and his son Stephen was subsequently co-opted to the role.
+He resigned from the assembly effective 9 June 2021 for health reasons, and his son Stephen was subsequently co-opted to the role.

 On 20 June 2021, eleven days after his resignation, Dunne died of cancer, aged 62.